European Hornet Facts & Information

 Controlling European hornets starts with an evening inspection.
 Since the workers are active at night, nighttime is the best time to watch them to learn where their nest is located.
 Hornet nests are often difficult to reach and to treat.
 Because of safety concerns, it is advisable to call pest control professionals to treat hornet nests.
 They will have the equipment and the products that are necessary to control hornets effectively.

-Orkin technicians trained to help manage European hornets.
-Since every home is different, the Orkin technician will design a unique treatment program for your situation.
+Orkin Pros trained to help manage European hornets.
+Since every home is different, the Orkin Pro will design a unique treatment program for your situation.

 Orkin can provide the right solution to keep European hornets in their place…out of your home or business.